ReCore-sys/bottombot/README.md

  - Document the main part
  - Fix -maths
  - Buy CleverBot Pro (When I finally get the money)
- - Make a seperate lib for the -help and add that into a embed and `for x in` loop to make it easier to change in the future

  ## How you can help